YU000jp/logseq-plugin-daily-kanban/readme.md

 # Logseq Plugin: 2 hop link

+- Displays collections of links at bottom of a page content.
+Collect outgoing links and generate further links.
 - Development stage (not published yet) 👷🚧

 > [Release](https://github.com/YU000jp/logseq-plugin-two-hop-link/releases) information is on the right.
 Load files at developper mode.